-If a child arrives late to school they must check into the office and then it will be recorded in our attendance records.
+If a child arrives late to school, they must enter the school through the main doors and check in at the office.
+Attendance will be recorded in our attendance records.

 ACCIDENTS/ILLNESS

 If a child has an accident at school or becomes ill, the parents are contacted to take the child home.
 If parents are unavailable, the school will phone the emergency contact person.